-Printing by vinyl, heat transfer, wide format and sublimation is the focus of this unit.
+Printing by silkscreen, vinyl, heat transfer, wide format and sublimation is the main focus of this unit.
 Creating t-shirts, decals, signs, banners, posters, cell phone covers, mugs and water bottles in single and multi-color formats are all practiced.
 Printing and mounting of your photographs on various media from the photography unit can be done as well.

-Computer Graphics will introduce the students to the software applications Corel Draw, Adobe Illustrator, Adobe Photoshop and Adobe InDesign.
-With Corel Draw and Adobe Illustrator, students will learn how to create vector-based logos, icons, complex illustrations for various outputs such as stickers, t-shirts, print documents, web and video.
+Computer Graphics will introduce the students to the software applications Adobe Illustrator, Adobe Photoshop and Adobe InDesign.
+With Adobe Illustrator, students will learn how to create vector-based logos, icons, complex illustrations for various outputs such as stickers, t-shirts, print documents, web and video.
 Adobe Photoshop is the industry standard in digital imaging and will be used by students at AJS for various design, photography and video editing projects.
-Adobe InDesign is a desktop publishing software application that can be used to create posters, flyers, brochures, magazines, newspapers, presentations, books and E-books.
+Adobe InDesign is a desktop publishing software application that can be used to create posters, flyers, brochures, magazines, newspapers, presentations, books and e-books.

 Animation will introduce the students to the principles of animation by creating stop motion and computer animation projects.
-The software applications Adobe After Effects, Adobe Premiere Pro and Adobe Animate will be used in this unit.
+The software applications Adobe After Effects and Adobe Flash will be used in this unit.